 The result is one big bucket with all possible keywords per Url.

-None of this would be particularly useful unless we clustered and classified these meta keywords for you.
+None of this would be particularly useful unless the data is clustered and classified.

 Using external APIs we look for abnormal behavior in a keyword’s history.